Outbreak of the First Intifada: Initial Israeli complacency

+With Rabin absent, Prime Minister Yitzhak Shamir served as acting Minister of Defence.
+On 13 December, the Israeli cabinet met and, after hearing from Israeli authorities in the occupied territories, formally issued a statement denying that the territories were in a state of civil revolt.
+The Israeli government also only initially deployed limited number of military reinforcements to the occupied territories during the first two weeks of the unrest.
+On 17 December, deputy minister Yossi Beilin began setting up a government task force for handling the unprecented surge of requests for guidelines from Israeli embassies around the world who were being deluged with media requests.
+On 20 December, the cabinet issued a formal statement saying that the reports of Palestinian casualties in the unrest were "extremely exaggerated."

-On 22 December, Rabin toured the Gaza Strip after his return from the United States, and pledged to "adopt steps that will improve order, even if those are painful and will not gain us sympathy in the world," and warned that "those who participate in violent demonstrations must know they are taking a serious risk on themselves."
+Rabin returned from the United States on 21 December.
+The next day, he toured the Gaza Strip and pledged to "adopt steps that will improve order, even if those are painful and will not gain us sympathy in the world," warning that "those who participate in violent demonstrations must know they are taking a serious risk on themselves."
 Later addressing the Knesset, Rabin announced that the Israeli military would be granted additional powers to suppress the unrest, including to impose stricter curfews, to use live ammunition against leaders of demonstrations, and to have "no limitation" on administrative detention and deportations.

-The Israeli government also moved to increase the number of troops deployed to the occupied territories, banned the circulation of Al-Quds, the most widely-read newspaper in Palestine, ordering schools and universities shut, and carried out further waves of mass arrests of suspected leaders of the unrest.
+On 23 December, the Security Cabinet of Israel held its first meeting since the beginning of the unrest, during which it decided that the Israeli forces needed to re-establish their authority over the territories even at the cost of international condemnation.
+Following the meeting, the Israeli government began a significant crackdown on Palestinians, including moving to increase the number of troops deployed to the occupied territories, banned the circulation of Al-Quds, the most widely-read newspaper in Palestine, ordering schools and universities shut, and carried out further waves of mass arrests of suspected leaders of the unrest.
 By 26 December, the number of Palestinians arrested by the Israeli had reached at least a thousand, with the military having to open two prison camps and to expand the Ansar-2 prison to accommodate the surge of detainees.
 Prime Minister Shamir stated that "The IDF does not like to kill.
 It considers itself an army that deters war and attacks, but if there is someone who is not deterred by the IDF, he will pay dearly for this."
 An Israeli military official quoted by The Jerusalem Post stated that "Where the law allows us to arrest, we will arrest.
 Where we are allowed to expel, we will expel.
 There will be no mercy shown."